 Up to two finalists will each receive $1,000 towards a professional development course, conference, or other training of their choice (prize must be redeemed by March 31st the following year).
 ACENZ must approve the course prior to registering.
-All three finalists will receive one complimentary Full Delegate registration to attend the ACENZ annual conference (which includes 1 ticket to the Awards Gala) that year.
+All three finalists will receive one complimentary Young Professionals registration to attend the ACENZ conference (which includes 1 ticket to the Awards Gala) that year.

 "The business and marketing insights learnt from the international training programme has been the most beneficial in my working career to date as I am continually applying the skills gained.
 Also the networking experience at the FIDIC conference and at the training programme with fellow young managers and professionals has been very valuable from the contacts gained and having the ability for post discussion of real work issues following the 2008 FIDIC conference held in Quebec." - Samir Govind, Technical Director with Beca (2007 Winner)

 "The FLA defined my career as it gave me a non technical view point.
 The lessons I learned a decade ago still serve me today." - Dr Jan Kupec, Technical Director with Aurecon (2008 Winner)